thedanzjl/gantt/README.md

 * press the button "search"
 * see all tasks with names which contain your search query

-Spatial search (see section Geospatial search for details):
+Geospatial search (see section Geospatial search for details):
 * press on the task for which you want to find nearest tasks
 * mark the box "GS" and print the number of nearest task you want
 * see results in the table from the right